-A comma before “if” is necessary when it comes after an introductory remark at the beginning of a sentence.
-We also need a comma when “if” is used after a mid-sentence transition phrase such as “for example” or “that is”.
-And, we also need to place a comma before “if” when it introduces a parenthetical remark either halfway through or towards the end of a sentence.
-However, a pre-comma would be incorrect when “if” introduces a subordinate clause after the main clause, as well as when it functions as a noun.
-But, when the sentence is clunky, and therefore hard to read without the comma, we can optionally place one to improve readability.
+A comma before “if” is necessary after an introductory remark at the beginning of a sentence.
+We also need a comma when “if” is used after a mid-sentence transition phrase, such as “for example” or “that is.”
+We also need to place a comma before “if” when it introduces a parenthetical remark either halfway through or toward the end of a sentence.

-This is because, unlike independent clauses, dependent or subordinate clauses cannot stand on their own in sentences.
+This is because, unlike independent clauses, dependent or subordinate clauses cannot stand independently in sentences.

 Hence, they need to be directly attached to the statement because of their importance.

-However, in more advanced sentence construction, a comma would be generally necessary when inserting any additional remark that helps in improving the meaning of the statement.
+However, in more advanced sentence construction, a comma would be generally necessary when inserting any additional remark that helps to improve the meaning of the statement.